-Dr. Ofen is an Assistant Professor at the Institute of Gerontology, the Merrill Palmer Skillman Institute, and the Department of Psychology in the College of Liberal Arts and Sciences.
+Dr. Ofen is an Associate Professor at the Institute of Gerontology, the Merrill Palmer Skillman Institute, and the Department of Psychology in the College of Liberal Arts and Sciences.
 She is also a faculty member at the Translational Neuroscience Program at the School of Medicine.

 For more information please visit the lab website: